To the east

 An eastwards bike tour to discover the former socialist Berlin

 This cycling tour leads you through the districts of Friedrichshain, Prenzlauer Berg and Lichtenberg.
 An overview of the gritty past of the former East Berlin and of the transformation of these neighborhoods.

 As part of the tour:

 Built in the district of Mitte and Friedrichshain by the GDR German Democratic Republic between 1952 and 1960, this boulevard is an architectural icon of the past socialist Berlin.
-Frankfurter Tor and Strausbergerplatz towers are at each end of the avenue.
+Frankfurter Tor and Strausbergerplatz towers are at either end of the avenue.
 They were the representive symbols of many uprising workers and parades during the Soviet period.

-It is the former headquarter of the Stasi, the East German intelligence service.
+This is the former headquarter of the Stasi, the East German intelligence service.
 Mainly a working-class suburb during the Berlin Wall period, the Soviet architecture and housing estates are still predominant.

 A stop at New Synagogue on the way back to the starting point in Berlin Mitte ends this cycling tour.

 When: From April, 1st to October, 31st every day at 10.30 in German and at 14:30 in English.

 Price per person: € 18 (bike rental included)

 Do you have any luggage with you?
 You can easily leave your bags, backpacks and luggage in our lockers and collect them after the tour.